 If you believe that your employer has violated any of your rights as an employee, you should speak to a lawyer right away.
 A dedicated Orange County employment lawyer can help protect your rights and ensure that you are compensated for any wrongs committed against you.

 The longer you wait from the date of the violation, the harder it may be to prove your case in court.

 There are certain deadlines, statutes of limitations, and other filing requirements that must be met based on the type of violation and when it occurred.
 If you miss a deadline, your claim may be barred from the court and you will not be able to recover any damages.

-It is important to speak with a qualified California employment lawyer as soon as possible so that they can begin an investigation and build a solid case for your claim.
+It is important to speak with a qualified Orange County employment lawyer as soon as possible so that they can begin an investigation and build a solid case for your claim.

 The simplest answer is you can either file a wrongful termination claim or sue for damages.
 Not every circumstance or case of wrongful termination entitles the employee to recovery.

-The best course of action is dependent on the circumstances of your case but, regardless, you will need an experienced wrongful termination attorney by your side.
+The best course of action is dependent on the circumstances of your case, but regardless, you will need an experienced attorney by your side.

-An attorney can help you determine whether your termination was lawful and if it is possible to recover damages.
+An Orange County employment lawyer can help you determine whether your termination was lawful and if it is possible to recover damages.

 Title VII of the Civil Rights Act of 1964